Questions & Answers

 Her Royal Highness Crown Princess Victoria of Sweden, Duchess of Västergötland.

 Sonu Shivdasani and Eva Shivdasani, Co-Founders, Soneva Group and Soneva Foundation.

 Jonathon Porritt, Founder Director, Forum for the Future.

-Einar Wathne, PhD, Group Leader and President, Cargill Aqua Nutrition; Geir Molvik, CEO, Cermaq; Myoung Woo Lee, PhD, CEO, Dongwon Industries; Ole-Eirik Lerøy, Chairman of the Board, Marine Harvest ASA; Knut Nesse, CEO and Chairman of the Executive Board, Nutreco; Toshiya Yabuki, General Manager, Aquaculture Business Promotion Office, Nippon Suisan Kaisha, Ltd; Shoji Kishi, Deputy General Manager of Overseas Strategy Department, Maruha Nichiro Corporation; Darian McBain, PhD, Global Director of Sustainability, Thai Union.
+Einar Wathne, PhD, Group Leader and President, Cargill Aqua Nutrition; Geir Molvik, CEO, Cermaq; Myoung Woo Lee, PhD, CEO, Dongwon Industries; Ole-Eirik Lerøy, Chairman of the Board, Mowi ASA; Knut Nesse, CEO and Chairman of the Executive Board, Nutreco; Toshiya Yabuki, General Manager, Aquaculture Business Promotion Office, Nippon Suisan Kaisha, Ltd; Shoji Kishi, Deputy General Manager of Overseas Strategy Department, Maruha Nichiro Corporation; Darian McBain, PhD, Global Director of Sustainability, Thai Union.